MIT-Lu-Lab/cuPDLPx/README.md

 Follow these steps to build the solver and verify its installation.

 ### Requirements
-- An NVIDIA GPU with CUDA support (CUDA 12.x is recommended).
+- An NVIDIA GPU with CUDA support (≥12.4 required).
 - A C toolchain (gcc) and the NVIDIA CUDA Compiler (nvcc).

 ### Build from Source